 Theory, Applications, and NumericsBy

-Elasticity is concerned with determining the strength and load carrying ability of engineering structures including buildings, bridges, cars, planes, and thousands of machine parts that most of us never see.
-It is especially important in the fields of mechanical, civil, aeronautical and materials engineering.
 Elasticity: Theory, Applications and Numerics 2e provides a concise and organized presentation and development of the theory of elasticity, moving from solution methodologies, formulations and strategies into applications of contemporary interest, including fracture mechanics, anisotropic/composite materials, micromechanics and computational methods.
-Developed as a text for a one or two-semester graduate elasticity course, this new edition is the only elasticity text to provide coverage in the new area of non-homogenous, or graded, materal behavior.
-End of chapter exercises throughout the book are fully incorporated with the use of MATLAB software.
+Developed as a text for a one- or two-semester graduate elasticity course, this new edition is the only elasticity text to provide coverage in the new area of non-homogenous, or graded, material behavior.
+Extensive end-of-chapter exercises throughout the book are fully incorporated with the use of MATLAB software.

 Imprint: Academic Press